richardwsnyder/stock-watcher/README.md

 ```
 $ cd src/app
 $ go build main.go
-$ ./main <action>
+$ ./main
 ```

-`<action>` can either be `watch` or `insert`.
+You will then be prompted to perform an action.
+The options are as follows

-`watch` will watch all of the stocks that you have in your database
+`w` will watch all of the stocks that you have in your database.

-`insert` will prompt you to add a new stock.
+`i` will prompt you to add a new stock.
 First you will be asked for the stock's symbol.
 Then you will be asked to provide a price target.

-`update` will prompt you to update the price target of a stock in your database
+`u` will prompt you to update the price target of a stock in your database.

-`remove` will prompt you to remove a stock from your database
+`r` will prompt you to remove a stock from your database.

+`s` will start an http server on port `8080`.
+This options spawns a goroutine, so you can continue with other options after starting the server.

+`q` to quit the program.

 ### Heroku vs local database
 The default will be to attempt to connect to a Heroku database.
 If you are running a lcoal postgres database, uncomment the line